U.S. Energy Department to announce loan from emergency oil reserve Tuesday- source | Headlines

 The U.S. Department of Energy is expected to announce a loan of oil from the Strategic Petroleum Reserve on Tuesday in coordination with other countries, a Biden administration source familiar with the situation said.
 The SPR "swap" will be coordinated with several countries, the source said.

-The Biden administration has asked four Asian countries, including China, to consider releasing stocks of crude.
+U.S. President Joe Biden has asked China, India, South Korea and Japan for a coordinated release of oil stocks as U.S. gasoline prices soar and his approval ratings slump ahead of next year's congressional elections.
 The White House has also repeatedly pressed the OPEC producer group - which plans to meet on Dec.
 2 - to maintain adequate global supply.

+However, it has not been able to persuade OPEC+, which groups OPEC and allies including Russia, to pump more oil, with major producers arguing the world was not short of crude.
+Reuters reported on Monday that Japanese and Indian officials are working on ways to release national reserves of crude oil in tandem with the United States and other major economies.

+U.S. presidents have authorized emergency sales from the SPR three times, most recently in 2011 during a war in OPEC member Libya.
+Sales also took place during the Gulf War in 1991 and after Hurricane Katrina in 2005.
+Under an SPR swap, oil companies take crude oil but are required to return it - or the refined product, plus interest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)